avezzu/caladan-ARM/rdma-core/providers/mlx5/man/mlx5dv_devx_umem_reg.3.md

 DMA.
 The API to register the user memory gets as input the user address, length and access flags, and provides to the user as output an object which holds the UMEM ID returned by the firmware to this registered memory.

+The user can ask for specific page sizes for the given address and length, in that case *mlx5dv_devx_umem_reg_ex()* should be used.
+In case the kernel couldn't find a matching page size from the given *umem_in->pgsz_bitmap* bitmap the API will fail.

 The user will use that UMEM ID in device direct commands that use this memory instead of the physical addresses list, for example upon